cf-convention/cf-conventions/.github/CONTRIBUTING.md

 ## Issues and Pull Requests

-The following cases describe potential patterns of use for Issues.
+The following cases describe potential patterns of use for issues and pull requests.

 1. **Typo Fix** If the change is a non-controversial fix such as a typo, no issue is required.
 A pull request with the fix can be submitted directly.
-Contributors not familiar with github are encouraged to submit issues for typos and similar issues for others to fix.
+Contributors not familiar with github can submit issues for typos and similar issues for others to fix.

 2. **Single Section Change** In the case of a change concerning one to a few paragraphs, an issue should be opened that describes the problem and proposed